-Our grammar program gives is instructed fifty minutes a day in our curriculum and gives students a toolbox to grasp the interplay of words and phrases.
+Our grammar program gives fifty minutes of instruction a day in our curriculum and gives students a toolbox to grasp the interplay of words and phrases.
 We use an explicit phonics program based on the work of Romalda Spalding.
 It employs a mnemonic marking system, and when coupled with the rules of spelling and syllabication, our system helps children understand and remember how and why words are spelled and pronounced as they are.
-We introduce Wordly Wise to the curriculum starting in kindergarten and increase a level in the third grade.
+We introduce Wordly Wise to the curriculum starting in kindergarten and increase a level in the fourth grade.

 We use the Saxon Math Program, a spiral-based curriculum, where concepts are introduced in their most elementary fashion and constantly re-enforced.
 In keeping with our philosophy of elevating the learning experience, we teach a year above grade level.
 This program stays with our students through Algebra II.
 As students reach upper elementary, approximately half of the curriculum comes from outside such as Khan Academy and Manga High.
 These programs allow students to compete with others from across the world.